-Take a load off and relax with a slice of refreshing, fluffy lemon chiffon cake.
+Take a load off and relax with a slice of refreshing, fluffy Lemon Chiffon Cake.
 Each bite is filled with a citrus lemon flavor, topped with a light homemade lemon glaze that is great for a spring and summer treat.
+We’ve taken a box cake mix and transformed it with the secret ingredient for chiffon cakes – eggs!

 You might be thinking that this is just another bundt cake recipe…wrong.
 Chiffon cake is all about texture.
-Look at all those air pockets!!
+Look at all those air pockets and fluffy texture!!
 The secret is using a lot of eggs (including beating the egg whites) and oil instead of butter.
 This combination gives sponge and chiffon cakes an airy feel.

-Today I am going to make it easy for you because we are going to use a box cake mix instead of traditional ingredients.
+Today I am going to make it easy for you because we are going to use a box cake mix to get a jump start on this special recipe.
 I am also adding some buttermilk to keep it moist, but rich in flavor.
+Using a cake mix can be fast and convenient, it can also make experimenting in the kitchen a little more achievable for beginner bakers.
+We make plenty of cakes and cupcakes from scratch, but I really do love a cake mix hack here and there.

-If you enjoy lemon desserts, be sure to try my faaaaavorite Lemon Cheesecake or these lemon cream cheese cookie bars.
+If you enjoy lemon desserts, be sure to try some of my favorites: Lemon Cheesecake or these lemon cream cheese cookie bars.
+Our layered lemon sponge cake is similar to this recipe, but made from scratch and is even lighter, like an angel food cake.

 While all of these cakes are similar there are a couple of differences that set them apart even though many may use these terms interchangeably.